The Girl Who Goes

 Plan your own trip from Madrid to Zaragoza and you’ll be rewarded with this view.

 Since I’d never been to Zaragoza before, I went along with them for a day trip.
-I’m so glad I did!
+And I’m so glad I did!
 Here’s everything you’ll need to know if you want to plan your own trip from Madrid to Zaragoza.
 [Read more…]

 Filed Under: Destinations, Europe, Spain Tagged With: cathedral, day trip, espana, islam, madrid, muslim, spain, travel, unesco Leave a Comment